September 12, 2023

 8 | 35,000-45,000 | 45,000-55,000 | 56,000-66,000 | 70,000-90,000 |

-In addition to the standard award chart, Hyatt uses a separate award chart for its all-inclusive Hyatt Zilara and Hyatt Ziva properties.
-Award nights for these hotels match the highest tiers of the Hyatt chart: Depending on the hotel and the time of booking (off-peak peak/standard/peak) you can book an award night with 21,000 to 45,000 points.
+In addition to the standard award chart, Hyatt uses a separate award chart for its all-inclusive properties.
+Depending on the hotel and the time of booking (off-peak peak/standard/peak), you can book an award night with 12,000 to 115,000 points.

 Hyatt also has special pricing for its Miraval Resorts, which are luxury all-inclusive experiences.
-The range of these bookings is much higher than the regular Hyatt award chart.
-Awards start at 40,000 points for an off-peak single-occupancy standard room and range to a sky-high 137,000 points for a Premium suite during peak season.
-Additionally, you’ll receive a resort credit of $175 per person to cover extra charges.
+The range of these bookings is much higher than the regular Hyatt award chart, but guests also receive a resort credit of $175 per person to cover extra charges.

 Hotel | Standard room | Suite | Premium suite |